ayyohh/website_blocker-python_script/README.md

 :wq (Enter)

-This saves the crontab file.
+This saves the crontab file and exits vim.

 type: